I’ve lost count of the number of conversations I’ve had in the last year with Christians that have told me they’re attracted to the same-sex.

 In 1973, the American Psychiatric Association stopped classifying homosexuality as a mental disorder, and in the last 41 years “reparative therapy” (de-gaying gays) has gone by the wayside – going from being widely practiced to being outlawed in some states.

 The question I’m NOT asking is whether or not homosexuality is a sin.
-My previous posts are quite clear regarding what scripture teaches about same sex attraction.
+You can hear about that here.

 What do you think?